learn-co-students/writing-migrations-online-web-sp-000/README.md

 Again, same setup as before.
 Be sure to use the `change_column` method.
 It takes three necessary arguments: `change_column(table_name, column_name, type)`.

-<a href='https://learn.co/lessons/writing-migrations' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/writing-migrations' title='Let's Write Some Migrations'>Let's Write Some Migrations</a> on Learn.co and start learning to code for free.</p>